LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/Overview/ComponentBreakdown/conditions.md

 * Exact Value - the bot/automation will trigger the Next Step action when the user input matches an exact value you define.
 This is useful for questions where you present the user a set or predefined answers, such as multiple choice questions, since you can anticipate the user's answer precisely.

 <div class="important">You can add more than one condition to an interaction for more complex flow control.
-You can do so by clicking on the "+ Response Match & Actions" button below the condition box</div>
+You can do so by clicking on the "+ Response Match & Actions" button below the condition box.</div>

 ### Pattern Matching

 Patterns are templates which are compared to user input. **A user input is considered a match to a pattern if it fits the pattern exactly**.
 Therefore, a pattern of "hello" will **only** match with a user input of "hello".
-However, Patterns can use alternates for specific variations, e.g.: "I want a pair of (headphones&#124;head phones&#124;earbuds&#124;earphones)" will match "I want a pair of headphones" or "I want a pair of earphones", etc. Patterns can include wildcards for looser matches, e.g.: "&#42;home&#42;" would match "homes", "home run", "home is where the heart is".
+However, Patterns can use alternates for specific variations, e.g., "I want a pair of (headphones&#124;head phones&#124;earbuds&#124;earphones)" will match "I want a pair of headphones" or "I want a pair of earphones", etc. Patterns can also include wildcards for looser matches, e.g., "&#42;home&#42;" would match "homes", "home run", "home is where the heart is".

 You can use wildcards and alternates together like this: